-If the iPlayer app is still not working after performing updates and resets, then it will be getting close to the point where you should be considering contacting the BBC directly for support.
+If the BBC iPlayer app is still not working after performing updates and resets, then it will be getting close to the point where you should be considering contacting the BBC directly for support.

-Your phone’s clock needs match with what time the iPlayer app thinks it is.
+Your phone’s clock needs match with what time the BBC iPlayer app thinks it is.
 99% of the time they will have the right time so it’s up to you to go to your settings and see if your time matches up with theirs.

 As seen in this article, there are many different reasons as to why the app does occasionally go down but the most common fixes aren’t time consuming in the slightest.

-If the above suggestions don’t work then you can get check out the BBC’s list of known issues in relation to iPlayer or contact their technical support team via live chat.
+If the above suggestions don’t work then you can get check out the BBC’s list of known issues in relation to BBC iPlayer or contact their technical support team via live chat.

 For more troubleshooting tips across a whole host of different apps, check out our other articles.